-Credit exposure to banks is governed by the limits approved by the Board of Directors and will be reviewed on a regular basis by the local Risk Management department and the Risk Management division of the Parent Company.
+Credit exposure to banks is governed by the limits approved by the Board of Directors.
+The limits are reviewed regularly (at least once a year) by the Management Committee and changes communicated to SMBC EU."
 The limits to monitor the Bank's credit exposures are reviewed and updated at least annually by the Bank, including counterparty limits for deposits, nostri and foreign exchange transactions.